 Physical Therapist (PT) Salary (United Arab Emirates)

-The average salary for a Physical Therapist (PT) is AED 130,000 per year.
+The average pay for a Physical Therapist (PT) is AED 130,000 per year.
+Experience has a moderate effect on income for this job.
 Most people with this job move on to other positions after 20 years in this career.

 |Total Pay (|